Geography of Brazil: Geology, geomorphology and drainage

-In contrast to the Andes, which rose to elevations of nearly 7000 m in a relatively recent epoch and inverted the Amazon's direction of flow from westward to eastward, Brazil's geological formation is very old.
+In contrast to the Andes, which rose to elevations of nearly 7000 m in a relatively recent epoch and inverted the Amazon's direction of flow from westward to eastward, Brazil's geological formation is ancient.
 Precambrian crystalline shields cover 36% of the territory, especially its central area.
 The dramatic granite sugarloaf mountains in the city of Rio de Janeiro are an example of the terrain of the Brazilian shield regions, where continental basement rock has been sculpted into towering domes and columns by tens of millions of years of erosion, untouched by mountain-building events.

-The principal mountain ranges average elevations just under 2000 m.
+The principal mountain ranges average elevations under 2000 m.
 The Serra do Mar Range hugs the Atlantic coast, and the Serra do Espinhaço Range, the largest in area, extends through the south-central part of the country.
 The highest mountains are in the Tumucumaque, Pacaraima, and Imeri ranges, among others, which traverse the northern border with the Guianas and Venezuela.

 In addition to mountain ranges (about 0.5% of the country is above 1200 m), Brazil's Central Highlands include a vast central plateau (Planalto Central).
 The plateau's uneven terrain has an average elevation of 1000 m.
 The rest of the territory is made up primarily of sedimentary basins, the largest of which is drained by the Amazon and its tributaries.
 Of the total territory, 41% averages less than 200 m in elevation.
 The coastal zone is noted for thousands of kilometers of tropical beaches interspersed with mangroves, lagoons, and dunes, as well as numerous coral reefs.
 A recent global remote sensing analysis also suggested that there were 5,389 km2 of tidal flats in Brazil, making it the 7th ranked country in terms of how much tidal flat occurs there.

 The Parcel de Manuel Luís Marine State Park off the coast of Maranhão protects the largest coral reef in South America.